A password manager can be a game-changer if you aren’t good at remembering your passwords.

 Since this tool is open-source, everything, including the encryption, is transparent.
 You can thoroughly check whether all functionalities are proper or not.

-Zoho Vault allows you to virtually store unlimited passwords and log in directly to an application without filling out the form manually.
+Zoho Vault allows you to virtually store unlimited passwords and log in directly to an application without manually filling out the form.
 It provides a great level of access control where you can allow a user or group to access the vault and keep track of password retrieval activities.

 You can manage your passwords from the web or via mobile phones running on Android, IOS, or Windows OS.
 This tool integrates seamlessly with the following: